Step-by-Step Addiction Intervention Checklist

 The classical intervention technique, also known as a Johnson Model intervention, is recommended by the American Psychological Association as the type of intervention that works most readily for families trying to get a loved one to seek help.
 The process generally involves the following steps:

-- The family or friends getting the individual to agree to meet with them
+- The family or friends gets the individual to agree to meet with them.

-- The team presenting a statement of concern about the drug or alcohol abuse
+- The team presents a statement of concern about the drug or alcohol misuse.

-- Each individual providing a factual account of the addiction’s effects on them
+- Each individual provides a factual account of the addiction’s effects on them.

-- The team encouraging the individual to get help
+- The team encourages the individual to get help.

-- The team presenting consequences and boundaries if the individual does not get help
+- The team presents consequences and boundaries if the individual does not get help.

-- Immediate follow-up based on the individual’s decision
+- Immediate follow-up occurs based on the individual’s decision.

 When each individual confronts the loved one, they should state how much the loved one is loved, what addictive behaviors have been observed, and how that behavior has affected the team member.
 It is a loving, personal presentation of the issue.